replicatedhq/replicated-field-labs/instruqt/troubleshoot-training/04-troubleshoot-3/assignment.md

 =================

 #### Understand the limits of the problem
-Let's enumerate all the hops in our system.
+Let's consider all the hops in our system.
 We know there is a Pod, and a Service, and potentially an IngressController pod, and perhaps an outgoing proxy; so begin by figuring out the network path from the client to the Pod.
 At each step, we can check our connection with something like `netcat` or `curl` depending on what kind of protocol we are using.
 Perhaps the web frontend is not working, or perhaps a backend API is not working; start to understand the limits of the problem, and work backwards from Pods that are no longer responding to the client.

 List all the pods and check for any that are not `Running` with `kubectl get pods -n <namespace> -o wide`.
 If there are any Pods that are not `Running`, check the logs with `kubectl logs -n <namespace> <pod-name>`.
 If the Pod is `Running`, check the logs with `kubectl logs -n <namespace> <pod-name>`.
 Note the IP address of any affected Pods.